 Gemma is a specialist in public children law.
-She is highly experienced in complex applications, and has established a busy practice focused on the Midlands Circuit.
+She is highly experienced in complex applications, and has established a busy practice focused on the Midland Circuit.

 Gemma has spoken at numerous training conferences and seminars for solicitors and magistrates.
 She has provided court skills training as a component of a Master’s degree course in social work.